primeobsession/opengraph-io/README.md

 The ```hybridGraph``` results will always default to any OpenGraph tags that were found on the page.
 If only some tags were found, or none were, the missing tags will be inferred from the content on the page.

 For most uses, the OpenGraph.io API is free.
+To get a free forever key, signup at [OpenGraph.io](https://www.opengraph.io/).

 If you end up having very heavy useage, the vast majority of projects will be totally covered using one of our inexpensive plans.
 Dedicated plans are also available upon request.

+**NOTE** Our free plan previously required no `appId` but was unfortunately abused.
+The free plan still exists and is free forever, you will just have to create an account on [OpenGraph.io](https://www.opengraph.io/)

 ## Installation